Jaid/lines-loader/readme/options.md

 sort|`false`|If `true`, extracted lines will be sorted alphabetically. unique|`false`|If `true`, there will not be any duplicates in extracted lines. randomPick|`false`|If `true`, the exported value will be a function instead of a `string[]`.
 That function does not take any arguments an returns a random pick from the extracted lines.

+All options can be overwritten in any asset import by appending a query string.